carlinyuen/DocsCollaborativePresence/README.md

-# DocsCollaborativePresence
+# Docs Collaborative Presence
-Playing around with ways to show collaborative presence in Docs better
+This extension allows you to see collaborative edits in real time.

+.
+Carlin

+## Version History
+v1.0.0

+## License
+MIT